Top Ten British Mazes

 The Amazing Cornish Maize Maze, Cornwall

 Find your way through the giant maize stalks and take part in the quizzes, puzzles and mini mazes within the maze.
-Each year there is a different theme and this year it’s ‘Clowning about on the farm’ and the aim is to get a clown to the big top in the centre.
+Each year there is a different theme and this year it’s ‘All Things Cornish’, so look out for a tribe of mischievous Cornish Pixies that have taken up residence.

 Peace Maze, County Down